-In the column "Type of service", B represents the receiver bandwidth and 2D represents the total frequency shift.
-Columns numbered 1 give the limiting values of signal-to-interference ratio (dB) when the occupied band of the interfering emission either falls entirely within the passband of the receiver, or covers it completely.
-Columns numbered 2, 3 and 4 indicate the frequency separation necessary between a wanted and an interfering signal, when the level of the latter is 0, 6 or 30 dB higher than the wanted signal.
+\Note. - Under "class of emission", B represents the receiver bandwidth and 2D represents the total frequency shift.
+Column No. 1 gives the limit of values of signal-to-interference protection ratio (dB) when the occupied band of the interfering emission either falls entirely within the passband of the receiver, or covers it completely.
+Columns Nos.
+2, 3 and 4 indicate the frequency separation necessary between the assigned frequency of a wanted signal and that of an interfering signal when the level of the latter is respec-tively 0, 6 and 30 dB higher than the wanted signal.
+(As defined in No. 85 of the Radio Regulations the assigned frequency is the centre of the assigned frequency band.)